What Do Tire Numbers Mean?

-As you can see, wheel diameters have grown substantially in the last 20 years or so on the 4Runner, and it's also true for most cars on the road.
+As you can see, wheel diameters have grown substantially in the last 25+ years on the 4Runner, and it's also true for most cars on the road.
 The primary reason wheel diameters have increased is cosmetic - consumers prefer the look of larger wheels.
-However, the increased use of disc brake systems - and the increased emphasis on brake performance - has also forced wheel diameters to increase in order to accommodate larger rotors and calipers.
+However, the increased use of disc brake systems and the increased emphasis on brake performance has forced wheel diameters to increase in order to accommodate larger rotors and calipers, too.

 Also, because larger wheels are heavier than smaller wheels, they can negatively impact acceleration.
-Many a drag racer has removed expensive 18" or 20" wheels with cheaper (and lighter) 15" wheels in order to improve their time in the quarter mile.
+Many a drag racer has removed expensive 18" or 20" wheels with cheaper (and lighter) 15" wheels to improve their time in the quarter-mile.

-- Larger diameter wheels tend to look better, but they don't necessarily improve ride or performance in and of themselves (only larger wheels often have low-profile tires, and low-profile tires DO improve handling).
+- Larger diameter wheels tend to look better, but they don't improve ride or performance (only larger wheels often have low-profile tires, and low-profile tires DO improve handling).

 While the Tundra in this picture had no problem pulling the space shuttle Endeavour, the load was far in excess of the tire's listed capacity.

 Unless you own a pickup or commercial truck, you're not likely to care too much about a tire's load rating.
 Ratings usually fall between 70 and 110, with higher ratings for stronger tires.
-Tires with a high load rating are great for hauling the mail, but they're expensive to replace, they're usually not as fuel efficient, and they don't have as much "flex" so they tend to ride more roughly than tires with a lower rating.
+Tires with a high load rating are great for hauling the mail, but they're expensive to replace, they're usually not as fuel-efficient, and they don't have as much "flex" so they tend to ride rougher than tires with a lower rating.

-If you're a truck or SUV owner shopping for tires, it's a good idea to assess just how much hauling and towing you do before you lay down big money for a set of heavy-duty tires.
+If you're a truck or SUV owner shopping for tires, assess just how much hauling and towing you do before you lay down big money for a set of heavy-duty tires.
 Most truck and SUV owners are perfectly satisfied with OE replacement tires rather than heavy-duty "load range E" tires, which have a higher-than-average load rating (the exact rating depends on the size of the tire).

 If you've ever heard someone talk about "Z-rated" tires, you understand the exuberance that a tire's speed rating can inspire.
 While most vehicles have tires with speed ratings of R, S, or T, sports cars can wear tires rated V, W, Y, or Z.